 Avoid operating the ATV through deep or fast-flowing water.
-If it's unavoidable to enter water that exceeds the recommended maximum depth (see page 61):
+If it's unavoidable to enter water that exceeds the recommended maximum depth (see page 68):

-- Travel slowly.
+- · Travel slowly.

 - · Balance your weight carefully.

-- Avoid sudden movements.
+- · Avoid sudden movements.

+- Maintain a slow and steady forward motion.
+Do not make sudden turns or stops, and do not make sudden throttle changes.

 Wet brakes may have reduced stopping ability.
 After leaving water, test the brakes.
-Apply them lightly several times while driving slowly.
+Apply them lightly several times while driving.
 The friction will help dry out the pads.